Damian-Sonwa/my_portfolio./README.md

-# 👨‍💻 Software Engineer Portfolio Website
+# 👨‍💻 Madu Damian Sopuluchukwu Portfolio as a Software Engineer.

 Welcome to my personal website!
 This platform showcases who I am as a software engineer—my experience, technical skills, and the exciting projects I’ve worked on.
 It’s also a place to share insights and connect with like-minded folks.